 *Intel and Celeron are registered trademarks of Intel Corporation

-WEATHERPAK EOC is the easiest professional grade weather station in the world to install and maintain.
+WEATHERPAK RESPONSE is the easiest professional grade weather station in the world to install and maintain.
 Built-in GPS and an electronic compass automatically align the system to True North, eliminating wind direction errors during installation.
 One cable provides system power and retrieves the data.

 Standard sensors include an ultrasonic "no-moving-parts" wind sensor and air temperature.
 Relative humidity and barometric pressure sensors can be added to meet your local requirements.